jkreklow/radproc/docs/source/index.rst

 Radproc is an open source Python library intended to faciliate precipitation data processing and analysis for ArcGIS-users.
 It provides functions for processing, analysis and export of RADOLAN (Radar Online Adjustment) composites and rain gauge data in MR90 format.
-The German Weather Service (DWD) provides the RADOLAN RW composites for free in the Climate Data Center but the data processing represents a big challenge for many potential users. radproc's goal is to lower the barrier for using these data, especially in conjunction with ArcGIS.
+The German Weather Service (DWD) provides the RADOLAN-Online RW composites for free in the Climate Data Center (ftp://ftp-cdc.dwd.de/pub/CDC/grids_germany/hourly/radolan/) but the data processing represents a big challenge for many potential users.
+Radproc's goal is to lower the barrier for using these data, especially in conjunction with ArcGIS.
 Therefore, radproc provides an automated ArcGIS-compatible data processing workflow based on pandas DataFrames and HDF5.
 Moreover, radproc's arcgis module includes a collection of functions for data exchange between pandas and ArcGIS.